Andygrond/hugonette/README.md

 ```
 hugo new site myblog
+cd myblog
 ```

 You will probably want to build your own theme.
 Use any html template for a good start.

 ```
-cd myblog
 hugo new theme ...
 ```

 Hugo is a powerful tool, with some difficulties on start, but when your project is bigger than a blog I recommend you to go this way.
 You will find some useful hints when you look into `hugonette/doc/hugo` folder.

 Start a Web Server: `hugo server` and watch your changes at `http://localhost:1313/`.
-At the end of the design process, you will issue `hugo` command, and static site will be ready to publish in the `public` folder.
+At the end of the design process, you will issue `hugo` command.
+After a while your static site will be ready to publish in the `public` folder.
 Place it inside the `static` folder and rename it to `myblog`.
 That's all.

 ## Basic usage